AntonSol919/linkspace/homepage/basics.md

 | LINKS[]             | list of (Tag, Hash)           |                    |
 | PUBKEY & SIGNATURE  | Public key and Signature      |                    |

 [^4]: Both IP packets and linkspace packets have control fields that are irrelevant to a vast majority of developers.
+The key word being 'attempt' to provide a model.

 The auxiliary fields are optional[^5], e.g. a point does not have to be signed.